Wellpinit, Washington

 Wellpinit is an unincorporated community in Stevens County, Washington, United States.
 Wellpinit has a post office with ZIP code 99040.
 It is the setting of the young adult novel, The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
 The population of the ZIP Code Tabulation Area for 99040 was 930 at the 2000 census.

 The community is located on the Spokane Indian Reservation.
+It is served by the Wellpinit School District, which has a high school and middle school.